Analysis of the Anderson operator

 for all functions $f$ in the domain of the Dirichlet form.
-Such an inequality is known to imply a Poincar\'e inequality with constant $1/C_{{ \textsc{LS}}}$ and a corresponding spectral gap.
-Bakry, Gentil \& Ledoux's monograph \cite{BakryGentilLedoux} presents several geometric conditions ensuring that $\mu$ satisfies a $\log$-Sobolev inequality.
+Such an inequality is known to imply a Poincaré inequality with constant $C_{{\textsc{LS}}}^{-1}$ and a corresponding spectral gap.
+Bakry, Gentil and Ledoux's monograph \cite{BakryGentilLedoux} presents several geometric conditions ensuring that $\mu$ satisfies a $\log$-Sobolev inequality.

-\begin{thm} Assume that the Riemannian volume form $\mu$ satisfies a $\log$-Sobolev inequality with constant $C_{{ \textsc{LS}}}$.
+\begin{proposition} Assume that the Riemannian volume form $\mu$ satisfies a $\log$-Sobolev inequality with constant $C_{{ \text{LS}}}$.
 Then the spectral gap of $H$ satisfies almost surely the lower bound